Simonm17/django_boilerplate/readme.md

 4. Social Account Providers App Client ID's & Secret Keys

 If error when pip install psycopg2, try pip install psycopg2-binary.

+##
+- If you need to use a custom user model, you can use the users app to set up.
+- You also have the option to place your app templates into the app directory itself or use the main templates folder.

+- Should you have any questions or concerns, please feel free to email me at ryanchuung@gmail.com